Green Thumb Industries (GTI) opened the seventh medical cannabis dispensary in New Jersey recently under the name “Rise

 They seem to be making an effort at portraying themselves as equitably-minded since they claim 90 percent of their staff from Paterson.
 Many companies in the cannabis industry have been criticized for not such concerns into their mindset, and thus many say the industry is predominately made up of white men get wealthy, like most other industries.

 They were supposed to have an official patient advisor on their board in Michael Brenan, Deputy Director of Garden State NORML.
 However, he has not heard from the company in months.
-The operation is managed by Ms. Devra Karlebach, CEO of GTI New Jersey.
+Devra Karlebach, CEO of GTI New Jersey, manages the operation.

 GTI is a publicly-traded Multi-State Operator (MSO) that holds licenses and operates dispensaries across the country.
 It is their 37th store in the country.